When England left India it not only left the culture of slavery behind but also the delicious culture of English breakfast tea.

 5. Helps in weight loss.

-Like I said above, caffeine helps break down your fat cells, thus helping in weight loss.
+As I said above, caffeine helps break down your fat cells, thus helping in weight loss.

 Additionally, the tea is also hydrating, which lowers your appetite and keeps you from craving unhealthy food, for a while.

-The antioxidants in black tea also help with detoxification which helps your body stay in a better shape.
+The antioxidants in black tea also help with detoxification which helps your body stay in better shape.

 6. Assists in Diabetes.